 Well Flow Loop

 IFE's Well Flow Loop is used for studying multiphase oil-water-gas flow in pipes with inclinations ranging from horizontal to vertical.
 The laboratory has played an important role in the development of the Multiphase flow modelling tool OLGA (Schlumberger) and continues to deliver value for operators, suppliers and academia.

 The Well flow loop is designed for multiphase flow research in pipes with inclination ranging from horizontal to vertical, both upward and downward directed.
 The loop design and performance make this loop a valuable and unique tool for studies of flow phenomena that occur in typical well flow conditions as well as in transport pipelines.
-The loop is operated with a suitable model oil and water as the liquid phases and the dense gas Sulphur hexa-fluoride as the gas phase.
+The loop is operated with a suitable model oil and water as the liquid phases and the dense gas sulphur hexa-fluoride as the gas phase.
 Maximum operating pressure for the loop is 8 bar.
 However, by utilising the dense gas we achieve gas densities that correspond to natural gas at a pressure as high as 65 bar.

-The Well Flow Loop is equipped with the following instrumentation:
+The Well flow loop is equipped with the following instrumentation:

 - dP-transducers for pressure gradient measurements